opentok/opentok-reconnection/README.md

   certain steps in your product/user experience to account for session disconnections?

 A developer preview API key and secret will be sent to your contact email.
-Use this API key to evaluate and test the automatic reconnection feature.
-Reconnection is enabled on demand, for a given API key and on the preview environment using preview versions of the OpenTok client SDKs (Android, iOS, or JavaScript).
+Use this API key to evaluate and test the Automatic Reconnection feature.

-Once you receive your developer preview API key and secret, you will need to make some changes to the OpenTok server-side and client code used by your app (see the following sections).
+Once you receive your developer preview API key and secret, you will also need to update the OpenTok server-side and client code used by your app (see the following sections).

 ## Using a preview version of the OpenTok client SDK

-This repository includes samples for the OpenTok automatic reconnection beta feature and for each of the OpenTok client SDKs.
+This repository includes JavaScript, iOS and Android client code samples demonstrating how to use the OpenTok Automatic Reconnection feature.
 See the Android-sample, iOS-sample, and js-sample subdirectories.

-To use  developer preview, you will need to use the developer preview version of the OpenTokSDK client-side SDK:
+The Automatic Reconnection feature only works with a developer preview version of the OpenTok client-side SDK, which is available for the following platforms:

 * Android SDK: https://mobile-meet.tokbox.com/latest?product=otkit-android-sdk&redirect=1